wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 - TestNet tokens for [Avalanche-Fuji](https://core.app/tools/testnet-faucet/?token=C){target=\_blank} and [Celo-Alfajores](https://faucet.celo.org/alfajores){target=\_blank} to cover gas fees
 - Wallet private key

+## Valid Tokens for Transfer

+It's important to note that this tutorial leverages Wormhole's TokenBridge to transfer tokens between chains.
+Therefore, the tokens you wish to transfer must be attested on the TokenBridge contract of the target blockchain.

+**Attesting a token** - if a token is not already attested on the target chain's TokenBridge, you must attest it using the `attestWorkflow` function.
+This process includes:

+1. **Source chain** - calling the `attestToken` function on the TokenBridge contract to generate a payload with the token details
+2. **VAA creation** - off-chain, the [VAA (Verifiable Action Approval)](/learn/infrastructure/vaas/){target=\_blank} is fetched, containing the token details with signatures from Wormhole Guardians
+3. **Target chain** - using the VAA to call the `createWrapped` function on the TokenBridge contract, allowing it to mint the wrapped version of the token on the target chain

+To check if a token is already attested, use the `wrappedAsset` function on the TokenBridge.
+If attested, this function will return the address of the wrapped token on the target chain; otherwise, it returns the zero address.

 ## Project Setup

 Let's start by initializing a new Foundry project.
-This will set up a basic structure for our smart contracts and tests.
+This will set up a basic structure for our smart contracts.

 1. Open your terminal and run the following command to initialize a new Foundry project: